joshuawalcher/writtenkitten/README.md

 3) Design a Written Kitten t-shirt and link to it.

 4) Make the app "more" responsive so that it is confirmed that it looks good on tablets.
 I doubt very many people are typing away on their phones, but iPads and Kindles have keyboard attachments now.
+(Note: this is done)

 If you want to send me something awesome that you've built to add in I will consider it.
 Simplicity is the important thing.
 This web app is popular because it's easy to understand.